Which of the following is not a property of the linear correlatio... | Study Prep in Pearson+

 1

-Understand that the linear correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables.
+Step 1: Understand what the linear correlation coefficient \(r\) represents.
+It measures the strength and direction of a linear relationship between two variables.

-Recall that \(r\) is symmetric, meaning that switching the variables \(x\) and \(y\) does not change the value of \(r\).
+Step 3: Recognize that \(r\) is a unitless measure, meaning it is unaffected by the units of measurement of the variables.
+This allows comparison across different datasets.

-Note that \(r\) is a unitless measure, so it is unaffected by the units of measurement of the variables.
+Step 4: Identify that \(r\) specifically measures linear relationships.
+It does not accurately describe the strength of nonlinear relationships between variables.

-Identify that the statement claiming \(r\) measures the strength and direction of a nonlinear relationship is incorrect, because \(r\) specifically measures linear relationships, not nonlinear ones.
+Step 5: Conclude that the statement claiming \(r\) can be used to describe the strength of any nonlinear relationship is incorrect, as \(r\) is designed only for linear relationships.

 Watch next